-It is possible file arguments against a potential suspension.
-For example, if the basis for suspension is the likelihood of confusion with a prior-pending application, the applicant may submit arguments as to why there is no likelihood of confusion.
+It is possible to file arguments against a potential suspension.
+For example, if the basis for the suspension is the likelihood of confusion with a prior-pending application, the applicant may submit arguments as to why there is no likelihood of confusion.

 Another option is to explore the possibility of a coexistence agreement with the owner of the prior-filed application.